learnk8s/learnk8s.io/src/bite-sized-articles/ingressApiGateway/ingressApiGateway.md

 Since service meshes are deployed alongside your apps, they benefit from:

 - low latency and high bandwidth
-- unlikely to be targeted for misuses and by bad actors
+- unlikely to be targeted for misuse by bad actors

 In other words, **a service mesh's primary purpose is to manage internal service-to-service communication**, while **an API Gateway is primarily meant for external client-to-service communication.**